 TMDL compliance monitoring performed in the Calleguas Creek Watershed by the CCWTMP from 2008 to 2013 included sampling at many more locations than monitored by VCSQMP in the watershed.
 CCWTMP monitored 19 sites that represent pollutant loadings from four different land use characterization types (agricultural runoff, POTW discharge, urban runoff, and receiving water).
 Receiving water monitoring is meant to capture pollutant loadings from all types of land uses and discharges upstream of a given monitoring point in the receiving water.
-As shown in the top graph of Figure 7, the highest total aluminum concentrations measured during dry weather monitoring occurred at sites representing agricultural runoff and receiving water, and the lowest total aluminum concentrations were measured in POTW discharge.
-Total aluminum concentrations in urban runoff are less than those measured in agricultural runoff and receiving waters, but appreciably higher than those observed in POTW discharges.
+As shown in the top graph of Figure 7, the highest total aluminum concentrations measured during dry weather monitoring occurred at sites representing agricultural runoff and receiving water, and the lowest total aluminum concentrations were measured in agricultural runoff and receiving waters, but appreciably higher than those observed in POTW discharges.
 These differences in dry weather total aluminum concentrations among the four different land use characterization types are easily visualized in the box-and-whisker plots provided in Figure 8.